Harry Styles is criminally bad in the clunky, ineffective My Policeman – review

 Tom is the prize that both Marion and Patrick covet, and the film seems to want to make a sex object of him.
 We know little about this earthy, humble chap, or why either of them like him, other than the fact he is sexy.
 When Marion explains to her friend why she loves him, she says it’s because “he’s just perfect… he’s just Tom”.
 Patrick refers to him as “my policeman”.
 But one of the film’s major issues is that Tom is not sexy, because it’s not sexy to watch someone do something badly, and Styles is bad at acting.
 You could argue that Tom, trying to deny his sexuality and cleave to a traditional idea of masculinity, doesn’t know who he is.
 But here he doesn’t even feel coloured in.

-Corrin does well with what little she is given to do.
-She summons the wide-eyed delight at bagging Tom, which later curdles into a stoical bewilderment at a man who seems so disappointing.
-In more dramatic scenes, she ricochets around like a wounded animal.
+Corrin does well with what little they are given to do.
+They summon the wide-eyed delight at bagging Tom, which later curdles into a stoical bewilderment at a man who seems so disappointing.
+In more dramatic scenes, they ricochet around like a wounded animal.
 Dawson – a brilliant actor often underserved because he has a period drama face – is excellent as Patrick, always with a knowing smile, embracing himself in a world that might have left him consumed by resentment.

 Grandage captures Tom and Patrick’s most private moments as though we were watching them on CCTV, or with spies behind mirrors.
 It’s a reminder – as is Patrick’s admission that his partner was beaten to death – that their love for one another isn’t allowed.
 But there are major moments of pain and betrayal that should feel like a punch but remain curiously ineffective.
 Sussex’s wonderful secret beaches and pockets of drizzly suburbia somehow seem strangely anonymous here.
 And Ron Nyswaner’s script is full of lines of clunking portent.